p-adic Differential Operators on Automorphic Forms on Unitary Groups: The Gauss-Manin connection and the Kodaira-Spencer isomorphism

 \subsubsection{An important example}

-\smargin{Later: Expand this example and the KS iso example to include $U(n,m)$ with $n\neq m$ as in April 23 journal.} If we trace through the map given by the Gauss-Manin connection, we see that it involves lifting a relative form to an absolute form, differentiating the absolute form, and then projecting down to an element of $\dr(X/S)\otimes \Omega_{S/T}^1$.
+If we trace through the map given by the Gauss-Manin connection, we see that it involves lifting a relative form to an absolute form, differentiating the absolute form, and then projecting down to an element of $\dr(X/S)\otimes \Omega_{S/T}^1$.
 This idea is best made clear in an example over $\IC$, which we will now provide.
 This example not only explicitly illustrates how the Gauss-Manin connection acts in one of the main cases that interests us (the other example being over a $p$-adic base); it also will be useful later when we explicitly describe the action of our $C^\infty$-differential operators and when we relate our $C^\infty$-operators to the ones in \cite{shar}.
 This example is strongly inspired by sections 4.0-4.2 of \cite{hasv}, and the construction here is directly analogous to and closely follows what Harris does for symplectic modular forms.
 Our example is the $U(n,n)$ analogue of the example for symplectic groups in sections 4.0-4.2 of \cite{hasv}.

-As noted in Section \ref{review}, we will often work over the underlying $C^\infty$-manifold of our moduli space.
-We take this approach right now.
-In our example, we will consider $\A$ over $\hn$ over $\IC$, as in Section \ref{reviewsym}.
+As noted in Section \ref{review}, we will work over the underlying $C^\infty$-manifold of our moduli space.
+In the example, we will consider $\A$ over $\hn$ over $\IC$, as in Section \ref{reviewsym}.
 The sheaf $H^1_{DR}(C^\infty)$ has a splitting

 where $\omci$ is the space of holomorphic one-forms (which is the $C^\infty$ vector bundle corresponding to the sheaf of relative one-forms $\underline{\omega}=\pi_*\Omega_{\A/\hn}$) and $\splci$ is the space of anti-holomorphic one-forms.
 Also, recall that the fiber $\drci_z$ of $\drci$ over a point $z\in \hn$ is the de Rham cohomology of that fiber (i.e. $A_z$, in the notation of Section \ref{reviewsym}) and that the splitting (\ref{split}) induces the Hodge decomposition of $\drci$ at each fiber.